 Any substance abuse, especially long-term use and abuse, can cause the development of mental illness in adolescents.
 Substance abuse can also contribute to increased symptomology in pre-existing mental illness.
 Many studies indicate a strong correlation between alcohol abuse and depression, while others show a connection between the abuse of amphetamines and anxiety disorders.
 Even caffeine abuse over a long period of time has been shown to contribute to the development of anxiety.

-Unlike psychological or biological causes, environmental causes tend to be difficulties or stressors that adolescents deal with on a daily basis.
-Environmental causes are psychologically based, but tend to be pervasive in a person’s life (sustain for longer periods of time).
+Unlike psychological or biological causes, environmental causes tend to be difficulties or stressors that adolescents deal with daily.
+Environmental causes are psychologically based but tend to be pervasive in a person’s life (sustained for longer periods of time).
 Environmental causes of mental illness in adolescents are typically, at their core, a result of stress.
+Environmental stressors significantly impact youth mental health, contributing to various mental health struggles among teens.

 Common sources of stress in adolescence are social stress, isolation, or substance abuse.
 Other common sources of stress include: